15 Items Every Dog Owner Needs in Their Car

 Keeping a crate in the car is a smart idea as it keeps your dog safe while you are driving as well as protects it in the event of an accident, says Martin Wright, founder and owner of Argos Dog Training in Boston.
 If the crate is already in the car and you have to run out quickly with your dog, he will always have a safe place to cruise along.
 Look for one that has been crash-tested and designed with car travel in mind.
 Discover 12 of the most dog-friendly beaches your pooch will love.

 If you don’t have enough room in the backseat of your car for a crate, a safety harness is the next best thing.
 These are thick vests that your dog wears with short, detachable leads that work with your car’s seatbelts.
 These help keep your dog from trying to get on your lap while you’re driving ( a definite safety hazard!) and locks them safely in place in the event of an accident.
+If you’re visiting a dangerous attraction on your road trip, don’t fret.
+Your dog will keep you safe–and might even save your life.

 It’s essential to always have bottled water on hand for your pooch, notes Brooks Williams, owner of Creature Comforts and Pawsitively Marblehead.
 Her team transports 60 dogs daily to doggie daycare and she makes sure that her drivers always have water for the dogs on their buses.
 Why is this so critical, even for short hauls?
 Your ride could break down or when you’re traveling to a new place or are headed far away, you can’t count on there being a readily available water supply.
 Find out the reasons behind your dog’s anxiety.